ahjo-dashboard/dashboard-ui/README.md

   * `custom/conf/app.env.test2.json`
   * `custom/conf/app.env.prod.json`

-Building
+##### Building

-* `grunt` for building for default configuration
+* `grunt` for building for default target
 * `grunt build:dev|test1|test2|prod` for building for a specific configuration
 * `grunt preparedeploy` after building for preparing build output for deployment, if necessary.
 Calls a postbuild script in `custom/tools`

-Running on localhost
+##### Running on localhost

 * `grunt serve` for preview of the development content
 * `grunt serve:dist` for preview of the distribution content

-## Testing
+##### Testing

-Running `grunt test` will run the unit tests with karma.
+* `grunt test` will run the unit tests using karma.

-## Additional notes
+#### Known issues

+* If a local `grunt` is not found in project folder run `npm i grunt` there (`npm i` should have done it)
+* If `compass` is not found
+  * Install `ruby` <http://rubyinstaller.org/downloads/>, and be sure to check "Add ruby executables to your PATH" !
+  * install compass: `gem install compass`
+* If on `grunt` run an indirect npm dependency is missing install it, e.g. "npm i serve-static --save-dev", and be sure to commit the `package.json` update
-* For grunt toolchain issues: on access rights you may have to use node version < 5.7
+* For `grunt` toolchain issues: on access rights you may have to use node version < 5.7
+* Development on Windows environment
+  * ruby/compass not installed by default, install separately
+  * If using a "git command prompt" check where it installs packages.
+It's better to do all the package and grunt operations in an "Administrator command prompt".